COMPETE

 Built by business people, for business

 COMPETE is a non-profit workforce development program that helps you access a historically untapped pool of job-ready candidates.
-These candidates have the significant technical training required to perform entry-level software development, cybersecurity, and IT support jobs.
+These candidates have the significant technical training required to perform entry-level software development, cybersecurity, electrical engineering/electronics, bio/pharma lab technician, and IT support jobs.
 STEMatch provides the soft skills training needed to succeed in your company.
 Add light-lift mentoring and internship experience - that’s where our corporate partners come in - and COMPETE graduates are ready to solve your talent needs.

 Created by business people, for business - STEMatch COMPETE began as an experiment by tech delivery and tech-user companies such as IBM, Mimecast, State Street Bank and Harvard Pilgrim Health Care.
 Tech execs evaluated the cybersecurity curriculum at MassBay Community College - and interviewed and assessed students’ “hireability”, to determine if community colleges could be a scalable talent feeder for tech jobs.